bormaxi8080/bormaxi8080/README.md

 <hr>

+### My soft skills and communications:

+- Strong skills in hiring specialists in various career areas, mainly IT.
+Extensive experience in hiring and relocating specialists from Russia, all kinds of communications
+- Experience in searching for people, facts from various sources, in monitoring social networks and promoting communities, including closed ones
+- Interest in the application of OSINT techniques, research and investigations.
+Experience in automating, developing and configuring solutions for managing ATS and some databases with data about people and other artifacts

-### My technology stack:
+### My technical stack:

 - Python, Node.js, JavaScript, Perl, Bash
 - PostgreSQL, MongoDB, MySql, Redis, Django, Celery, RabbitMQ
 - AWS (EC2, Amplify, S3, RDS, Route 53, DynamoDB), ClickHouse, Prometheus, Grafana, Zabbix, Huginn, Jira administration
 - Linux (Ubuntu, Debian, Kali, Amazon Linux, Arch Linux, Parrot OS, Mikrotik OS, CentOS, FreeBSD), MacOS, Windows, Virtualization (VirtualBox, Vagrant, VMWare), Docker - at the level of normal, advanced in places, DevOps.
 I have a talent to install and configure any software so that it works on any systems and configurations
-- Async.IO, AIOgram, Google API, Nest.js, Express, REST API, Swagger and some frameworks & tools for highload, queuing, mutli threading, multi processing, sharding, etc.
+- Async.IO, AIOgram, Google API, Nest.js, Express, REST API, Swagger and some frameworks & tools for highload, queuing, mutli threading, multi processing, sharding, etc. for building optimal technical solutions
 - Selenium, Puppeteer, Apify, Playwright, Crawlee and at different times a bunch of all sorts of exotics, mainly integration, for parsing, scraping, crawling and data enrichment
 - Various protocols related to e-mail (POP3, IMAP, MTU logs, verification and validation of addresses through various services, mass mailings)

+### Non-core technologies:

 - C++ as a secret rarely used skill
 - Java, .NET - at the level of “I can, but without fanaticism”
 - PHP - at the level of “collect or fix something quickly”